idbrii/daveconfig/codereview.md

 	* c-style casts don't have typesafety (`reinterpret_cast` vs `static_cast`), get lost in the code, and are hard to find.
 * Put a newline after break or return in a switch statement.
 	* This blank line clearly separates each case and makes fallthroughs self-apparent.
+* Include your module name in your include directory.
+	* Put your header files in folders inside the include root.
+	* See next item for why.
+* Use relative paths from the include directory in #includes
+	* Even if including a file in the same directory.
+	* This makes your includes a list of what modules you're using.
+	* Unreal: The words "Public" and "Classes" should not include in an include statement.
+Delete everything up to them and keep everything after them.

 ## Style nitpicks